pthom/hello_imgui/src/hello_imgui/doc_api.md

 application to be used on high DPI screens!
 Otherwise, widgets might be misplaced or too small on different screens and/or OS.

-Instead you should use scale your widgets and windows relatively to the font size, as is done with the [em CSS Unit](https://lyty.dev/css/css-unit.html).
+Instead, you should use scale your widgets and windows relatively to the font size, as is done with the [em CSS Unit](https://lyty.dev/css/css-unit.html).